 Couples should consider whether they want to sign a prenuptial agreement after they get engaged.

 You got up the nerve.
 You popped the question and your partner said “yes.”
-You are both excited for the upcoming wedding, but there are many issues you must agree upon before walking down the aisle.
+You are both excited about the upcoming wedding, but there are many issues you must agree upon before walking down the aisle.
 In the midst of enjoyable decisions for the ceremony and reception – What flowers should you use?
 What food should you serve?
 Band or DJ? – there are also practical considerations that many couples ought to think about.

 Among these less glamorous issues is the question of whether you should sign a prenuptial agreement.
 In the past, prenups were largely viewed as a tool for the very wealthy to protect their assets.
 These days, the number of people opting to sign a prenuptial agreement before walking down the aisle is on the rise.